geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 No, but I think that like you have a different target audience, right?

 ##### **Chenyu** [[01:03:52](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=3832)]
-I think O Lama is downloaded by like the, the, the, the kid who heard about.
+I think O LLaMA is downloaded by like the, the, the, the kid who heard about.

 ##### **Geohot** [[01:03:57](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=3837)]
 AI who can't code.